vianamp/MitoGraph/README.md

 ### Testing Data, ImageJ Macros and Other Tools

-Before running MitoGraph on your own dataset, you may want check the tools we made available for preparing your data and our test datasets.
+Before running MitoGraph on your own dataset, you may want to check the tools we made available for preparing your data and our test datasets.

 <p align="center">
   <img src="https://sites.google.com/site/vianamp/_/rsrc/1418664353567/mitograph/mitoexamples.png" width="auto" height="128" title="Example Dataset">